 What was your favorite thing about college?

-Lisa: Discovery!
-It was four years of ongoing discovery – of artists, writers, philosophers, friends, experiences – you name it!
-One of the reasons I love working with students who are going through the college process is that my college experience was so positive because I went to the right school for me.
-I want to help kids find the places that will give them their best experiences too.
+Discovery!
+It was four years of ongoing discovery—of artists, writers, philosophers, friends, experiences, talents, skills—you name it!
+One of the reasons I love working with students who are going through the college process is that my own college experience was so positive because I went to the right school for me.
+I want to help students find the places that will give them their best experiences, too.

 What about your college experience was different from what you expected?

-What aspect of the college admissions process do you most enjoy working on?
+What aspect of the college admissions and/or counseling process do you most enjoy working on?